Alnuhutecspace/Security-Groups-and-NACLs-Mini-Project/README.md

 7. You will be able to delete the inbound rule in the same way we have deleted the outbound rule.

-- Go to the outbound tabs.
+- Go to the inbound tabs.

 - Click on "edit inbound rule".